10.4 Quality and innovation in youth work

 Quality assurance

 Youth work is currently not recognized in Italy, therefore there is no national mechanism of quality assurance in place at ministerial level.
 Nevertheless, in the frame of Erasmus+ the Italian Youth Agency put in place a mechanism aimed at ensuring quality assessment of youth work within the implementation of related projects.
-Added to that, NINFEA, the national association of youth workers in Italy recognized by the Ministry of Economic Development, is developing a mechanism for quality check of the professional profiles of its associated youth workers in order to assure the quality of the youth work delivered by its members.
+Added to that, NINFEA, the national association of youth workers in Italy recognized by the Italian Ministry of Enterprises and Made in Italy (MIMIT), developed a mechanism for quality check of the professional profiles of its associated youth workers in order to assure the quality of the youth work delivered by its members.

 The development of systems and practices to assure quality youth work, however, is an important topic in the current debate on the legal recognition of youth work and the professional development of the youth worker, as well as in a draft law on youth work recognition that is currently being discussed.